mzakany23/ncsh-agent/instructions/0_project_overview.md

 ## Getting Started

 1. Install dependencies using `uv install`
-2. Run the smoke test to verify the setup: `uv run smoke_test.py`
+2. Run an example to verify the setup: `python -m examples`
 3. Use the CLI tool to interact with the agent: `uv run cli.py query "How did Key West perform in February 2025?"`

 ## Project Structure